nextflow-io/training/docs/hello_nextflow/05_hello_operators.md

 But _where_ in the process can we add this?

-!!!note

 Fun fact, if you add the optional reserved keyword `script:` before the `"""` that starts the bash scripting block, you can add arbitrary code in there!

 Great, let's add the `script:` keyword and string manipulation line there then, and update the `gatk GenomicsDBImport` command to use the concatenated string it produces.